HI-FRIENDS-SDC2/hi-friends/README.md

 ## Requirements

-The requirements of the workflow are self-contained, and will be retrieved and installed during execution using `conda`.
+The requirements of the workflow are self-contained, and they will be retrieved and installed during execution using `conda`.
 To run the pipeline you need to have [snakemake](https://snakemake.readthedocs.io/en/stable/) installed.
 This can be obtained from the `environment.yml` file in the repository as explained in the next Section.
 The workflow uses the following packages:

+  - astropy=4.2.1
+  - astroquery=0.4.1
+  - astroquery=0.4.3
+  - dask=2021.3.1
+  - gitpython=3.1.18
+  - ipython=7.22.0
+  - ipython=7.25.0
+  - jinja2=3.0.1
+  - jupyter=1.0.0
-  - aplpy
+  - jupyterlab=3.0.16
-  - astropy
+  - jupyterlab_pygments=0.1.2
-  - astroquery
+  - matplotlib=3.3.4
-  - dask
+  - matplotlib=3.4.2
-  - gitpython
+  - msgpack-python=1.0.2
-  - ipython
+  - networkx=2.6.1
-  - jinja2
+  - numpy=1.20.1
-  - jupyter
+  - numpy=1.20.3
-  - jupyterlab
+  - numpy=1.21.1
-  - matplotlib
+  - pandas=1.2.2
-  - networkx
+  - pandas=1.2.5
-  - numpy
+  - pandas=1.3.0
-  - pandas
+  - pip=21.0.1
-  - pip
+  - pygments=2.9.0
-  - pygments
+  - pygraphviz=1.7
-  - pygraphviz
+  - python-wget=3.2
-  - python
+  - python=3.8.6
-  - python-wget
+  - python=3.9.6
-  - pyyaml
+  - pyyaml=5.4.1
-  - scipy
+  - scipy=1.7.0
-  - seaborn
+  - seaborn=0.11.1
-  - snakemake-minimal
+  - snakemake-minimal=6.6.1
-  - sofia-2
+  - sofia-2=2.3.0
-  - spectral-cube
+  - spectral-cube=0.5.0
-  - wget
+  - wget=1.20.1

+It is not recommended to install them individually, because Snakemake will use conda internally to install the different environments included in this repository.
+This list is just for reference purposes.

 ## Installation